jwm325-netizen/ERL-Tools/docs/Google Apps Scipts/Fetch-ISSNs-CrossRef.md

   }
 }
 ```
+##Deployment

+Click "Deploy" to add the script to your project.

 This will create a toolbar item called CrossRef Tools with one item labeled Fetch CrossRef ISSNS (Clean and Overwrite)